AddyLopez/jest-tutorial-javascript-testing/README.md

 A general look at how filterByTerm.js is performing with respect to code coverage:
 ![HTML Code Coverage, Graphic 1](./preview/Jest-HTML-code-coverage.png)

-A detailed look at which specific lines are note covered by the current testing suite:
+A detailed look at which specific lines are not covered by the current testing suite:
 ![HTML Code Coverage, Graphic 2](./preview/Jest-HTML-code-coverage-2.png)